Teaching Phonics at Home: Singapore Parents' Step-by-Step Guide

 K1 (age 5):

-- Months 4-6: Learn Group 2 sounds.
-Build a small sight word vocabulary.
+- Months 4-6: Group 2 sounds.
+Build a small sight word bank.

-- Months 7-9: Learn Group 3 sounds.
+- Months 7-9: Group 3 sounds.
 Read simple decodable sentences.

 K2 (age 6):

 - Months 1-4: Master all digraphs and trigraphs.
-Read short decodable texts independently.
+Start reading short texts independently.

-- Months 5-8: Build fluency and speed.
-Expand sight word vocabulary.
+- Months 5-8: Build fluency and reading speed.
+Grow the sight word bank.

-- Months 9-12: Read simple picture books with minimal support.
-Transition to early readers.
+- Months 9-12: Read simple picture books with minimal help.
+Move into early readers.

-- Find out which sounds your child's preschool has covered so far
+- Find out what sounds your child's school has covered — and follow their sequence

-- Set a 10-minute daily phonics slot — same time, same place
+- Set aside 10 minutes every day for phonics practice — same time, same spot

-The rest follows naturally.
-Every "s-u-n" your child sounds out successfully is a brick in a reading foundation that will serve them through primary school and beyond.
+That's it.
+Everything else is refinement.
+Every "s-u-n" your child sounds out successfully is one more brick in a reading foundation that'll carry them through primary school and beyond.

 Sources